Ykm22/ELL/Documents/report_details.md

 - The title of the research.
 - A refined table of contents of the research.
 A simple list of entries will not be enough.
 - A few paragraphs explaining the intended working plan.

+# Report 2: Bibliographical documentation

+A report will be prepared to include a list of the bibliography entries relevant to the research.

+For any reference, the report should include:

+- a brief summary of the paper
+- an evaluation of the importance
+- the place the said reference has in the economy of the research.

+A state-of-the-art study has to be performed as part of this research phase.

+# Report 3: First draft of the report

+The first draft of the report will be be prepared.
+The contents will have to match the title and the requirements of a research project.
+At this phase the report will include a preliminary version of the theoretical study and a preliminary setup of the intended experimentation.

+# Report 4: Full text of the report

+The final text of the report will be be prepared.
+The contents will have to match the title and the requirements of a research project.
+Any report not satisfying these requirements will be rejected.

+# Report defense

+The report defense consists of a 1000 words introspective essay with an analysis of the activity the student has performed for completing all the assignments, in terms of strengths, weaknesses, opportunities and threats.
+The essay will have to cover the following:

+- challenges;
+- strengths: strong/positive points, benefits, what the student learned during the research, etc;
+- weaknesses: difficulties encountered, limitations/drawbacks, the things that did not work as expected, results below expectations, etc;
+- opportunities: possibilities for improvement, progress, etc;
+- threats: risks involved, how they were overcome;
+- impact of the work.